rome/tools/GOVERNANCE.md

 The separation of Core Contributor and Admin allows for a minimum access of privileges.

-New admins will be decided based on a general consensus by the existing admins.
+New admins will be decided based on a unanimous vote by the existing admins.

 ### Owners